aya-rs/bpf-linker/README.md

 ### Using external LLVM

+#### System packages

 On Debian based distributions you need to install the `llvm-21-dev`, `libclang-21-dev` and `libpolly-21-dev` packages, from the official LLVM repo at https://apt.llvm.org.

+You may need to build LLVM from source if a recent version is not available through any package manager that supports your platform.

 Once you have installed LLVM 21 you can install the linker running: